ChandraMathan/Reinforcement-Learning---Collobaration-and-Competition/Report.md

 # Description of the Implementation

 Install the dependencies as mentioned in README section.
-Run 'Collaboration and Competition_Solution.ipyb' file to train the agent.
+Run 'Collaboration and Competition_Solution.ipynb' file to train the agent.

 # Learning Algorithm